 COVID-19

 As a medical practice, it is our responsibility to care for our patients.
 This involves taking necessary precautions in and out of the office.
-In order to maintain our patients’ needs for routine exams, pregnancy care and other women’s health services, Dr. Jones and his team would like to reassure you that we are take preventative and active measures against the COVID-19 pandemic.
+In order to maintain our patients’ needs for routine exams, pregnancy care, and other women’s health services, Dr. Jones and his team would like to reassure you that we are taking preventative and active measures against the COVID-19 pandemic.

 How we’re keeping patients safe: